 Behavioral and Applied Sciences Scholarships

-For questions about the School of Behavioral and Applied Sciences scholarships, contact your student account specialist.
+For questions about the School of Behavioral and Applied Sciences scholarships, contact your Student Services Center.

 Clinical Psychology Scholarships

-Funds are allocated to provide four Teaching-Research Assistantships (TRAs) each academic year per cohort throughout the program.
+Funds are allocated to provide two Teaching-Research Assistantships (TRAs) each academic year per cohort throughout the program.
 TRAs receive a $9,000 scholarship per year, available up to four years for a total of $36,000.
-TRAs must provide 8 hours of service per week in the Department of Clinical Psychology from September through June of each academic year.
+As part of the assistantship, TRAs provide 8 hours of service per week in the Department of Clinical Psychology from September through June of each academic year.

 Higher Education Scholarships